Eric Smith (sportscaster)

 Eric Smith (born 2 April 1975) is a Canadian sportscaster on Fan 590 in Toronto and Sportsnet TV.
+He is the radio play by play voice of the Toronto Raptors and the alternate radio play by play voice of the Toronto Blue Jays.

-Smith has been working at Sportsnet and Sportsnet 590 the FAN, covering the Raptors in some capacity, for more than 20 years.
+Smith has been working at Sportsnet and Sportsnet 590 the FAN, covering the Raptors and Blue Jays in some capacity, for more than 20 years.
 He has also done work for Global TV sports, as their Raptors/NBA analyst, and he has appeared on CNN, NBA TV, CBC Newsworld and more.
 He is the radio voice for Toronto Raptors radio broadcasts as well as a full-time sports talk radio host.